ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 and the dynamic coherent structure factor show that the derivative of $\omega_{\mathrm{max}}$ with respect to $q$ at low $q$ from the current correlation function is equal to the speed of sound.

-Load the `converted_trajectory.mdt` from tutorial 2 in the GUI and select the CurrentCorrelationFunction job from the actions tab and set the q-vector generations settings following the screenshot below.

 # Answers